glburman/ListPagerRazorLibrary/README.md

 **ListPagerRecords**

-    A 'N of T records' display, suitable for filtered data sets Toggle with ListPagerModel.ShowRecordsOf and typically ListPagerModel.IsFiltered
+    A 'N of T records' display, suitable for filtered data sets Toggle with ListPagerModel.ShowRecordsOf
+    Typically ListPagerModel.IsFiltered is in use with this

 **ListPagerDropdown**